Committees and Groups

 Each meeting includes a time of focused sharing and a topic for facilitated discussion.
 The Tuesday Group meets the first Tuesday of the month 1:30-3:00 p.m., don’t worry about your age, all welcome, you determine whether the topic is for you.
 Hope to see you there!

 Bob Andrews, Linda Benua, Mary Clarke, Jack Nevison, Margie King Saphier, Anne Fortier, Co-Chair, and Nancy McJennett, Co-Chair.

 Jewish Awareness Affinity Group

 The Jewish Awareness affinity group is a place to share questions (and on more rare occasions, answers) about Judaism in a Unitarian Universalist context.
 Questions include: Can I be Jewish and Unitarian Universalist at the same time?
 What can I learn from Judaism that will help me as a Unitarian Universalist?
 How can I share what I know about Jewish history and culture?
 We gather and share some wine and challah, exchange stories, and explore and laugh together.
 Sometimes we watch a movie, eat a meal, or take a field trip.
 All Jews, non-Jews, allies of Jews, and those just plain curious are welcome.
-We usually meet at 7:00 PM on the third Friday of the month.

 Women’s Goddess Covenant Circle